 1. As a De-icer

-If you are running late for work or college and you go out and see your car’s windshield covered with ice, scraping it off will take a lot of time and effort.
+Scraping off ice from your car’s windshield will take a lot of time and effort.
 You can use a mixture of rubbing alcohol and water to easily remove ice from the windshield of your car.

 Mix 1 part rubbing alcohol and 2 parts of water into a spray bottle.
 Spray it on the windshield and then turn on your windshield wipers for some time.
-You’ll see that the ice melts.
+The ice will melt fast.